John Worboys: Worboys' account of his offending

 While in custody, Worboys discussed his offending with psychologists on various occasions.
 He explained how he offered passengers drinks in December 2005 and June 2006 without offending (he later stated that his first offence had been committed in December 2005, after the breakdown of his relationship in August 2005).

 Worboys stated that in September 2006, he went to strip clubs and watched pornographic videos with an older man.
 One of the videos showed an actress being drugged by her boyfriend and raped.
 Worboys stated that this was a trigger for an interest in women in their mid-20s and that the trigger for his offending was the break-up with a partner in 2005 (which he had previously given as a reason for his offending starting).

 Worboys continued, stating that he waited for a week due to being anxious about being caught.
-He stated that thereafter, there were '11 subsequent occasions when he offended', describing his planning as 'very careful'.
-Worboys stated that he gave 11 of the 12 victims half a Temazepam tablet, concerned that he didn't cause 'too much harm'.
+He stated that thereafter, there were "11 subsequent occasions when he offended", describing his planning as "very careful".
+Worboys stated that he gave 11 of the 12 victims half a Temazepam tablet, concerned that he did not cause "too much harm".
 Worboys stated that he would then touch their leg or look up their skirt whilst he touched himself.
-Worboys added that he 'touched the breasts of one victim' and had 'used a vibrator against the tops of the legs of another', but denied penetration had occurred.
-He added it was his aim to ejaculate, but often the victim would wake up, causing him to panic and return immediately to the taxi's driver's seat and continuing the journey.
+Worboys added that he "touched the breasts of one victim" and had "used a vibrator against the tops of the legs of another", but denied penetration had occurred.
+He added it was his aim to ejaculate, but often the victim would wake up, causing him to panic and return immediately to the taxi's driver's seat and continue the journey.